 But the Natchez Trace is also one of America’s 11 National Scenic Trails.
 It’s a bit of an outlier in the trail system, along with the Potomac Heritage Trail, in that it isn’t a point-to-point trail.
-Instead, there are 62 miles of hiking trails in bits and snatches along the parkway.
-And trail officials have no plans to ever connect those parcels into one 450-mile trail.
+Instead, there are 62 miles (100 km) of hiking trails in bits and snatches along the parkway.
+And trail officials have no plans to ever connect those parcels into one 444-mile (715-km) trail.

 In 2013, after thru-hiking the Ice Age Trail, I fell in love with long-distance hiking.
 And I decided I wanted to try and hike all 11 of America’s National Scenic Trails before I die.
 A lofty goal, to be sure.
 Since I was heading to a travel writers’ conference in Mississippi in a few weeks, I looked into hiking the Natchez Trace.

 Back then, I couldn’t find any information about a hiking trail.
-All I came up with was information on the parkway.
+All I came up with was information on the Natchez Trace Parkway.
 So I assumed this National Scenic Trail was meant to be biked.
 For in addition to driving on the parkway, you’re allowed to bike it.
-Thus, my husband and I ended up biking the Parkway.
+Thus, my husband and I ended up biking the parkway.
 The story above tells you what that was like.

 I Find the Trail

 As we biked along, I suddenly saw a few hiking signs.
 Uh-oh!
 There is a trail after all!
 Eventually I discovered information about the 62-mile (100-km) trail.
 And I decided that even though I’d thru-biked it, to be official I will have to thru-hike it.

 I spoke with some Parkway officials.
 They said while very few people have ever hiked it, a few have.
 I got information on where to camp – anywhere off the Parkway and within100 feet of the road, which is Parkway property.
 Now, I hope to thru-hike it in fall 2020.
 Stay tuned!